solalem/kush/content/_index.md

 {{< feature
     title="Legacy System Migration"
-    description="Legacy systems are the back-bone of your business.
-But, without proper modernization process in place, they create big liablities require huge maintenance cost.
-Let us help you give some love to your business critical systems." badge="Modenization"
+    description="We understand your legacy SW systems are the back-bone of your business.
+But, they create big liablities require huge maintenance cost if you dont have proper modernization process in place.
+Let us help you give some love to these business critical systems of yours." badge="Modenization"
     badgeColor="#2563eb"
     image="/kush/images/feature-1.svg"